 Focusing On What Works

-These new programs don’t segregate or separate.
-CTE programs appeal to any and every student, whether they’re bound for machine shop, salon, community college, or university.
+CTE programs appeal to any student, whether they’re bound for a machine shop, salon, community college, or university.

 In fact, according to the National Center for Education Statistics, 94 percent of high school students have taken a CTE course by graduation.
 That number includes 8.4 million postsecondary students seeking certificates and associate degrees in CTE fields.